 Phil Stieg: Exactly.
 Like you said, the same portions of the brain are activated if you are a horror movie lover, and I’m a nature lover, correct?

 Phil Stieg: I’d like to focus a little bit on some examples of how art might be beneficial, say, in the most common problems that we face in America right now, which are stress/anxiety and/or depression.
-Can you give us some examples of how you’ve applied art or you’ve researched art and its role in helping alleviate those emotional problems.
+Can you give us some examples of how you’ve applied art and its role in helping alleviate those emotional problems.

 Phil Stieg: Good for you.
 Didn’t you say in the book, the doodlers actually live longer?